 - The first LEED “Innovation in Design” credit for an innovative seismic design;

-- and the first-ever seismic upgrade of a stadium on a known earthquake fault.
+- The first-ever seismic upgrade of a stadium on a known earthquake fault.

 Through our in-house research and development group, employees can get together in an informal setting, bounce ideas off of each other, and discover which ideas could have a positive impact on our business and on helping our clients achieve their goals.